junxit/us-congress-bills-117/metadata.md

 - 2021-11-02 — Ms. Velazquez moved to suspend the rules and pass the bill, as amended.
 - 2021-11-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 10 (Roll no. 349). (text: CR H6087)
 - 2021-11-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 10 (Roll no. 349).(text: CR H6087)
+- 2021-11-03 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.